Division of Biosphere Science

 Course Objectives:

-By learning about various ecological topics related to animals, plants, and climate change impacts in Hokkaido and northern regions, students can understand the whole picture of the northern terrestrial ecosystems
+This course is conducted by 15 professors of Biosphere Science Division, Graduate School of Environmental Science.
+They give a clear talk on the basis of their professional background in each lecture, and students learn general and broad feature on northern ecosystems.
+By learning about various ecological topics related to animals, plants, and climate change impacts in Hokkaido and northern regions, students can understand the whole picture of northern terrestrial ecosystems.

 Instructors